bradsbrown/python-solutions/explanations.md

 	Solution Details:

-		My Solution uses a list datastructure, since the input data is 2 dimenstional and not related.
-First I put all the permutaions of t in a list, then I loop through the list until I find a match.
-This is the brute force, or naive approach.
+		My Solution checks for all occurances of each letter t in string s, then makes sure the number of occurances match. if they do, it's an anagram.

-		Runtime => O(n^2 + 1)
+		Runtime => O(len(s))

 ## Question 2